A General Pairwise Comparison Model for Extremely Sparse Networks: Numerical results

-For ease of illustration, we apply both the CLM4 and the general BT model to the ATP dataset \footnote{The dataset can be found at \href{www.tennis-data.co.uk}{www.tennis-data.co.uk}.} from 2000 to 2018.
-The ATP match contains four Grand Slams, the ATP World Tour Masters 1000, the ATP World Tour 500 series and several tennis series of the year.
-Since we focus on the BO3 games, we remove the competitions from Grand slams.
-In order to let Condition \ref{condition:existence} hold, we also pick out the players never win or lose the games and delete the corresponding competitions from whole dataset.
+In this section, we model a real pairwise comparison network using three different parametrizations.
+The dataset under our consideration is the ATP dataset \footnote{The dataset can be found at \href{www.tennis-data.co.uk}{www.tennis-data.co.uk}.} from 2000 to 2018.
+The ATP match contains four Grand Slams, the ATP World Tour Masters 1000, the ATP World Tour 500 series, and several tennis series of the year.
+For convenience, we focus on the Best of 3 (BO3) matches, which contain two or three sets and have four possible outcomes $ A = \{-2, -1, 1, 2\} $.
+For example, the outcome $2:1$ between $i$ and $j$ corresponds to $ X_{ij} = 2-1 = 1. $ As a result, we remove the competitions from Grand slams.
+To let Condition \ref{Condition: existence} hold, we tease out the players who never win or lose the games.
 After cleaning, the dataset includes nearly 26,000 competitions and 954 players.

-We compare the AIC, BIC and LOOCV both two models.
-For CLM4, AIC is 66952.0, BIC is 75413.2 and LOOCV is 1.2372.
-While for the general BT model, the corresponding scores are 67810.3, 76262.6 and 1.3211 respectively.
-Since each score in the general BT model is greater than the score in the CLM4, the latter is more suitable for modeling the comparison data in this case.
-On the other hand, LOOCV reflects the overall prediction error.
-If we consider the random guessing as the benchmark, LOOCV of the random guessing is 1.3863 ($ \log 4 $).
-Both CLM4 and the general BT model achieve better predictions than random guessing.
+For model parametrization, we consider three relevant models: the general BT model, the cumulative link model (CLM4), and the adjacent categories logit model (ACLM4) with four outcomes \citep{agresti1992analysis}.
+Specifically, in the general BT model, if there is a comparison between $ i $ and $ j $, then

+where $\Phi(x)$ is the logistic link function.
+It can be verified that \eqref{1111} implies that the results of the three sets are independent, and each of them follows the BT model.
+In CLM4,